jerometlse/coding-assessment-php/backend/README.md

 * API documention: `http://localhost:8000/api/apidoc.json`
 * Get all activity categories: GET `http://localhost:8000/api/activityCategory`
 * Get all leisure bases: GET `http://localhost:8000/api/leisureBase?page=1&limit=2`
+* Add a leiseure base on POST `http://localhost:8000/api/leisureBase` with:
+    1. Use api key test `Bearer johnDoeApiKey` in headers
-* Add a leiseure base on POST `http://localhost:8000/api/leisureBase` with Json like (be careful to put an existing activity ID in the database):
+    2. Json like (be careful to put an existing activity ID in the database):
     {
         "name": "Flyway",
         "description": "Ecole de kitesurf",